 I have not completed my bachelor’s degree yet.
 When should I apply?

-You should apply by October 1 of your senior year.
-Also, you should have completed eight of the ten required prerequisite courses so that the admission committee can determine your key math and science pre-requisite GPA.
+You should apply by October 2 of your senior year.
+Also, you should have completed seven of the ten required prerequisite courses by January 1 of the year you intend to start the program so that the admission committee can determine your pre-requisite GPA.